-As of March 31, 2018, we had capital available to fund operations of approximately \$209.4 million.
+As of March 31, 2019, we had capital available to fund operations of approximately \$171.6 million.
 Cash in excess of immediate requirements is invested in accordance with our investment policy, primarily with a view to liquidity and capital preservation.
-We have incurred losses since our inception in 2000 and as of March 31, 2018, we had an accumulated deficit of \$506.6 million.
+We have incurred losses since our inception in 2000 and as of March 31, 2019, we had an accumulated deficit of \$574.0 million.
 We anticipate that we will continue to incur losses for at least the next several years.
-We believe that our existing cash, cash equivalents, short-term investments, and long-term investments will enable us to fund our current operating expenses and capital requirements for at least the next 12 months; however, we anticipate that we will need additional capital in the future to fund our operations, which we may obtain through one or more of equity offerings, debt financings, government or other third-party funding, strategic alliances and licensing or collaboration arrangements.
-Changing circumstances beyond our control may cause us to consume capital more rapidly than we currently anticipate.